Learning Theory and Developmental Characteristics from

 - An itchy nose means someone is thinking of you...

-Learning causes development through a process that can be called the learning cycle.
-It is repeated over and over again as a person matures and gains intellgences or adaptability.
-The next section looks at this process and its variables.
+Learning causes development through learning cycles.
+Learning processes which are repeated over and over again as a person matures and gains intelligences and adaptability as new knowledge is connected to previous understandings.
+Let's look review this process and its variables.

 Let's take a close look at the learning process or cycle of learning.

 It starts with a person playing or cruising through life, in equilibrium.